What is Trip Interruption Insurance? - 2021 Review

 - The death or serious illness of your child’s caregiver

-In all these examples you’ll want to return home immediately and having a good travel insurance plan will give you peace of mind that you can be there when the family needs you most.
+In all of these examples, you’ll want to return home immediately.
+When you have a good travel insurance plan, you enjoy the peace of mind that you can be there when the family needs you most.

 Travel Interruption Insurance – Work Emergency

-You have your vacation planned and you’ve had it approved by your boss and you’re not going to think about work for the entire trip.
-However; work can still get in the way.
+Suppose you planned your vacation, and your boss approved the time off.
+You’re looking forward to forgetting about work for the entire trip.
+However, work can still get in the way.
 What if:

-- A serious illness or death happens to your or your traveling companion’s business partner
+- A severe illness or death happens to your or your traveling companion’s business partner, or

-- Your place of employment is rendered unsuitable for business due to fire, flood or burglary, or some other natural disaster that causes you or your traveling companion to work
+- Your place of employment is rendered unsuitable for business due to fire, flood or burglary, or some other natural disaster that causes you or your traveling companion to work, or

 - You or your traveling companion have been involuntarily terminated or laid off.
-(Most policies require you to have worked at least 12 consecutive months, some require more, for this Vacation Interruption coverage to be available)
+(Most policies require you that worked there for at least 12 consecutive months, but some specify 3-5 years.)

-· Injury caused by an excluded activity such as bungee jumping or hot air ballooning
+- Injury caused by an excluded activity such as bungee jumping, skydiving, hang gliding or hot air ballooning

-All trip interruption plans exclude Pre-Existing Medical Conditions as a reason to interrupt your travel.
-Pre-existing medical conditions as defined in a policy;
+All Trip Interruption plans exclude Pre-existing Medical Conditions as a reason to interrupt your travel.

 - received or received a recommendation for a test, examination, or Medical Treatment for a condition which first manifested itself, worsened or became acute or had symptoms which would have prompted a reasonable person to seek diagnosis, care or treatment; or